sygad/IR-Beam-Sensor/README.md

 <br>

-**Questions I had:**
+**Questions I had after reading the tutorial:**
-1. How do I configure Tasmota on the Wemos
+1. How do I configure teh MQTT part of Tasmota on the Wemos
-2. How do I congifure HA **exactly** to recognise the Wemos with Tasmota
+2. How do I congifure HA **exactly** to recognise the Wemos and show the motion output

 <br>